|Monday to Thursday||9am - 6:30pm|

 |Sunday & Bank Hols||Closed|

 Finding travel insurance if you have a terminal prognosis can be difficult but there are specialist travel insurers who will help you if they possibly can.
 Hearing that a medical condition has reached the position where it has become terminal does not mean that those suffering are unable to travel.
 Indeed for some, the drive to visit a long dreamed for destination, or visit family in another country can become extremely powerful.

 However, finding Travel Insurance covering a terminal illness can become difficult and there are a limited number of insurers who are able to help.

-The reasons for this, without wishing to state the obvious, are that there is a higher chance of the holiday being cancelled before the date of travel, due to a deteriation in the insureds condition and an increased risk of a situation occuring whilst abroad.
+The reasons for this, without wishing to state the obvious, are that there is a higher chance of the holiday being cancelled before the date of travel, due to a deterioration in the insured's condition and an increased risk of a situation occurring whilst abroad.
 Therefore it tends to be only very specialist insurers who can help, and some may not offer cover in all eventualities (such as cancellation cover).